 Ph.D. in Human Development and Family Studies, University of Connecticut

-She has an ongoing research project that investigates attentional and emotional regulation in preschool-age children of depressed and non-depressed mothers.
-She is particularly interested in examining the intricate relations between attentional control and emotion regulation, the role they play in the development of early emotional and behavioral problems, and how these attentional and emotional processes may serve as mechanisms that link maternal depression and child adverse outcomes.
+She has several ongoing research projects that investigates emotional and cognitive regulation in preschool-age children of depressed and non-depressed mothers.
+She is particularly interested in examining the intricate relations between cognitive and emotion regulation, the role they play in the development of early emotional and behavioral problems, and how these cognitive and emotional processes may serve as mechanisms that link maternal depression and child adverse outcomes.

-2008 – present: Assistant Professor, Ohio State University, Department of Human Sciences, Human Development and Family Science Program,
+2008 – 2014: Assistant Professor, Ohio State University, Department of Human Sciences, Human Development and Family Science Program

 2007 – 2008: Postdoctoral research associate, University of Pittsburgh, School of Medicine, Western Psychiatric Institute and Clinic